mmomtchev/pymport/README.md

 `pympip3` is simply a redirection to `node_modules/pymport/lib/binding/<platform>/python -m pip`.

-## Using an existing Python environment
+## Using an existing Python environment (more compatible and more robust)

 ```shell
 npm i pymport --build-from-source